6 or 7 Day Upper River incl. Frenchmans Cap

 This is a guide only and may alter with river levels.

-We depart at 7:30 am from the Astor Private Hotel.
-We follow the Derwent River then climb into the central highlands passing Lake St. Clair before descending to the Collingwood River, a tributary of the Franklin.
-Here your guides will load the rafts and give a safety briefing.
 The day is spent mastering the rafts and enjoying the easy rapids leading down to our evenings camp at the junction with the Franklin proper.
-A short climb can take us to Donaghy’s Hill for panoramic views down the Franklin River and across to Frenchman’s Cap.
+A short climb can take us to Donaghys Hill for panoramic views down the Franklin River and across to Frenchman’s Cap.

 Image: Junction of the Collingwood and Franklin River

 An early start sees us traversing the first of the Franklin’s gorges, Aesthesia Ravine.
-After tackling the Log Jam and Nasty Notch portages, we rocket through the rapids of Descension Gorge before arriving at the beautiful ‘Irenabyss’ or chasm of peace, our base for the next two nights.
+After tackling the Log Jam and Nasty Notch portages, we rocket through the rapids of Descension Gorge before arriving at the beautiful Irenabyss (Chasm of Peace), our base for the next two nights.

-Today we will scale the Cap.
+Today we can attempt to scale Frenchmans Cap.
 In fine weather we’ll have views that encompass the entire south west World Heritage Area, including the rapids of the Franklin River sparkling below.
 If the weather is poor or you choose not to climb the Cap, there are a number of lower level walks nearby that offer a different perspective of the river.

 Image: On top of the world – Frenchmans Cap summit